erroronline1/qualitymanagement/assistant/modules/readme.md

 output text is selected on click by default. to avoid this add `var disableOutputSelect=true;` to module script. this is considered not to be implemented global through registered-modules for being dynamically mutable if desired in future modules

 ## inter-module communication
-communication between modules is possible with use of cookies. this has to be observed strictly, because of possible failures and dependencies of js-data-files. there might be spaghetti! use the `core.function.cookie` method and always make sure to have proper default and error handling in case of missing cookies.
+communication between modules is possible with use of localstorage or cookies. this has to be observed strictly, because of possible failures and dependencies of js-data-files. there might be spaghetti! use the `core.function.setting` method and always make sure to have proper default and error handling in case of missing data.

 ## merely a matter of form
-i recommend not testing in production... this thing escalated a bit in regards of complexity. as this is a read-only application it is absolutely possible to adjust within a developement version and push to production later on. there might be some caution neccessary with overwriting the data-files but this is the reason for them to be stored within a different folder.
+i recommend not testing in production... this whole thing escalated a bit in regards of complexity. as this is a read-only application it is absolutely possible to adjust within a developement version and push to production later on. there might be some caution neccessary with overwriting the data-files but this is the reason for them to be stored within a different folder.